awsmug/svorm/readme.md

 ## JSON Documentation

-The form is the base wrapper for all content.
-It contains all settings.
-The form must contain the paramater *fieldsets*.
+The root is the base wrapper for all content.
+It contains all settings for the form: Where it starts, where the data will be sent behavour, style and so on.
+The form at least must contain the paramater *fieldsets*.

 ```json
 {